cover-me/qtplot/README.md

 ## Installation
 After installing, please delete old profiles by clicking Settings->Remove and restart the program again if you are using versions older than 2018.12.03.

+### Run the excutable directly on Windows

+The 7z file can be found in the [realsese](https://github.com/cover-me/qtplot/releases).
+Download, upzip, and run qtplot.exe.
+On Windows 7 one may need to rename the root folder to "lib" otherwise the program may not be able to find the file tcl85 (see logs in C:\Users\username\.qtplot for more details if the program fails to load).

 ### Install qtplot with Anaconda Python
 Qtplot is compatible with both Python 2 and 3.
 Using the Anaconda Python distribution (https://www.continuum.io/downloads) is recommended to make installing packages like `numpy` and `scipy` easier.